hahakumquat/hahakumquat.github.io/_posts/2018-01-06-model-selection.md

 $K$-fold cross validation improves the generalizability of the model, but we'd then have to train our model $k$ times, one per data configuration, greatly increasing the model generation time.
 For a better method in improving generalization, we need to understand the tradeoff between bias and variance.

 *Bias* is the systematic error, or error that arises because the model tends deviate from the observed data. *Variance* is the sensitivity of prediction, or how much influence a data point has on the model.
-Simpler models tend to *underfit* the data because they deviate from the data (high bias) but are robust to outliers in the data (low variance).
+Simpler models tend to *underfit* the data because they tend to deviate from the provided data (high bias) but are robust to outliers in the data (low variance).
 More complex models tend to *overfit* the data because they adhere to the data (low bias) but are sensitive to outliers in the data (high variance).

 The generalization error can be summed up as the following:
 <center>generalization = bias + variance</center>